sqlstandardsproject/sqlacidtest/README.md

 We welcome contributions with additional test cases.
 To add a test case, add a `.sql` file in the `sql` directory and run the `stitch.sh` script.

 ## Credits
-The project was started as part of the [Dagstuhl Seminar 23441](https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/23441): Ensuring the Reliability and Robustness of Database Management Systems
+The project was started as part of the [Dagstuhl Seminar 23441(https://www.dagstuhl.de/en/seminars/seminar-calendar/seminar-details/23441): Ensuring the Reliability and Robustness of Database Management Systems]